Licensing FAQ - .NET components

 - Office Add-in with an API which enables developers to load and save documents stored on SFTP server.

-- PowerShell wrapper around Rebex component.
+- PowerShell wrapper around Rebex library.

 See EULA for details.
 If in doubt, please contact us.